sc-ventures/cloudbreak-documentation/docs/azure-launch.md

 5. Click **Purchase**.

+6. Your deployment should be initiated.

+    > If you encounter errors, refer to [Troubleshooting Azure](trouble-azure.md).

-6. Proceed to the next step: [Explore Newly Created Resources](#explore-newly-created-resources).
+7. Proceed to the next step: [Explore Newly Created Resources](#explore-newly-created-resources).

 **Related Links**
 [CIDR IP](http://www.ipaddressguide.com/cidr) (External)